 Mental models are an important concept that learning experience designers can take into consideration during the analysis and design process.
 Learning about the user’s mental models can help us improve user interfaces, learning interventions and the overall learning experience.
 Through interviews and discussions with audience members, we can discover common misconceptions and knowledge gaps in their mental models.
 This may give us new insights into performance problems.
 In general, mental model theory is one way to help LX designers gain insight into how a specific audience thinks.
 See Leverage How the Brain Works.

 Constructing Mental Models

 How do psychologists think that we construct mental models?
 Most likely, mental models form from:

 - direct interaction with a situation you’ve encountered

 - through observation of how something works or

 - through indirect experience, such as reading about a system or device, making inferences or hearing what others say about it.

-Once constructed, a mental model is retrieved from memory and transferred to a new situation through analogical thinking.
+Once constructed, we retrieve a mental model from memory and apply it to a new situation through analogical thinking.
 Analogies are mappings from one mental representation to another (Halford, 2014).
 When encountering a problem, a mental model will influence what a person pays attention to and the actions and strategies that a person takes to solve a problem.

 Features of Mental Models

-Unstable.
+They are unstable.
 According to Jakob Neilson, mental models are in flux and unstable.
 They may be mixed up with other mental models.
-For example, if you’ve used two different devices for the same task, such as an eBook reader, you might combine these models to help you use a third type of eBook reader.
-This mixed up mental model may help you use the third device, but it won’t be a perfect match.
+For example, if you’ve used two different devices for the same task, such as two different digital tablets, you might combine these models.
+This mixed up mental model may help you complete a task, but the model won’t be a perfect match to the system.